 This is an introductory course intended to familiarize students with the people, events, and ideas that have shaped the church.
 A survey will be made of the development of Christianity from the Reformation to present day.
 The course will also examine the historical role and influence of print media and technology upon the church.
-Prerequisites: Western Civilization 2 or equivalent.
-Prerequisites: Western Civilization I or equivalent
+Prerequisites: SOC203 Western Civilization 1, SOC204 Western Civilization 2, HUM401 Church History 1

-HUM 406 Introduction to Music History (2 units)
+HUM406 Introduction to Music History (2 units)